Abhishekraina7/bmi_calculator_app/README.md

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/bmi-calc-demo.gif)

-## What I have learned and implemented by creting this project:
+## What I have learned and implemented by creating this project:

 - How to use Flutter themes to create coherent branding.
 - How to create multi-page apps using Flutter Routes and Navigator.